illescasDaniel/LowDocDB/README.md

 # LowDocDB

-Low level document based NoSQL database.
+Low level document-oriented NoSQL database.

 This is a WIP project, so things may change during development.